Android-for-Python/Android-for-Python-Users/README.md

 Some possibilities:

- - A corrupted build [try](#changing-buildozerspec).
+ - A corrupted build [try an appclean](#changing-buildozerspec).
 This probably it not the issue but if it is you'll save a lot of work.

  - Pyjnius code that does not take into account the use of two garbage collectors, [modify your code](#pyjnius-memory-management).